Phazorknight/Cogito/Readme.md

 - Inventory system was helped by following DevLogLogan on Youtube: https://www.youtube.com/watch?v=V79YabQZC
 - InputHelper by Nathan Hoad (also see this link for documentation): https://github.com/nathanhoad/godot_input_helper
 - QuickAudio by Bryce Dixon (https://github.com/BtheDestroyer/Godot_QuickAudio)
+- Stairs handling based on GodotStairs by elvisish (https://github.com/elvisish/GodotStairs)

+**Thanks:**
+- Thanks to pcbeard for tweaks and bugfixes.

 ## Overview
 ### Current working features: